The Great North

-The Great North is an American animated sitcom created by Wendy Molyneux, Lizzie Molyneux, and Minty Lewis that premiered on Fox on January 3, 2021.
-The Molyneux sisters and Lewis serve as executive producers along with Loren Bouchard.
+The Great North is an American animated sitcom created by Wendy Molyneux, Lizzie Molyneux, and Minty Lewis that aired on Fox over five seasons, from January 3, 2021 to September 14, 2025.
 The series features the voices of Nick Offerman, Jenny Slate, Will Forte, Dulcé Sloan, Paul Rust, and Aparna Nancherla.

 In June 2020, the series was renewed for a second season ahead of its premiere.
-In May 2021, the series was renewed for a third season after airing its first season finale.
+In May 2021, the series was renewed for a third season after airing its first-season finale.
 The second season premiered on September 26, 2021.
 The third season premiered on September 25, 2022.
-In August 2022, Fox renewed the series for a fourth season.
+In August 2022, Fox renewed the series for a fourth season, which premiered on January 7, 2024.
+In January 2024, series co-creator Wendy Molyneux revealed that the show was renewed for a fifth season.
+The fifth and final season premiered on December 22, 2024 and concluded on September 14, 2025.
+In October 2025, the series was canceled after five seasons.

-Premise
+Plot

-Beef Tobin is a single father living in the fictional town of Lone Moose, Alaska with his four children Wolf, Ham, Judy, and Moon.
+Beef Tobin is a single father living in the fictional town of Lone Moose, Alaska with his four children Wolf, Ham, Judy, and Moon, as well as Wolf's wife Honeybee.
 Beef's life is centered on raising his children and keeping the family together.
 He is sometimes overbearing and smothering, but his deep love for his family is a central theme in each episode in the series.